lambda7xx/OSDI23-Cilantro/experiments/cluster_sharing/artifact.md

 - I get about 12 nodes from Cloudlab.
 The node is c8220 on Clem cluster
-- I first run the microservice e
+- I first run the microservice expeiment.
+I run each policy at least 8 hours but I fail to reproduce the `policy=ucbopt` and `policy=msevoopt`.
+    - I use the script to plot the result of `ploci`